trafero/tstack/docs/quickstart.md

 cat /etc/trafero/settings.yml
 ```

-[tpublish](tpublish.md) can use of this configuration file to determine how to connect to the MQTT broker.
+[tpublish](tpublish.md) can use this configuration file to determine how to connect to the MQTT broker.
 Here's an example of using tpublish to write a single message:

 ```
 USERNAME=$(grep username /etc/trafero/settings.yml | awk '{{print $2}}')